Research News - September / October 2021 #5

 The submission site

-for projects in response to the ANR's Generic 2022 Call for Projects is now open (PRC, PRCE, JCJC and PRME pre-proposals and registration for PRCI).
+for projects in response to the ANR's Generic 2022 Call for Projects is now open (PRC, PRCE, JCJC and PRME pre-proposals and PRCI registration).

-If you wish to apply, please contact mariama.cottrant@univ-avignon.fr
+If you would like to apply, please contact : mariama.cottrant@univ-avignon.fr

 The deadline is Thursday 28 October 2021.

-As a lever of its scientific policy, the FR Agorantic is setting up a call for emerging projects, to help projects in their initial phase.
-These white projects will be intended to respond to a problem and/or to explore an original methodology in an interdisciplinary framework.
+As a lever for its scientific policy, the FR Agorantic is setting up a call for emerging projects, funded by Avignon Université, to help projects in their initial phase.
+These white projects will be designed to address a problem and/or explore an original methodology within an interdisciplinary framework.

 Projects must be registered and submitted on the dedicated platform.